Skip to main content

 Know what belongs elsewhere

-Use workflows for automated actions, guidance for troubleshooting, access requests for provisioning.
+Use workflows for automated actions, Skills for troubleshooting, access requests for provisioning.